wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 * Gandhi: <span style="color: green">not-action</span>
 * Duck Soup: <span style="color: green">not-action</span>

 Is there a way to correctly classify more action movies?
-Only if we are willing to misclassify more non-action movies.
+Yes, but only if we are willing to misclassify more non-action movies.
-This is shown on a ROC curve:
+This trade-off is shown on a ROC curve:

 <img src="{{ root_url }}/source/images/roc_curve_action.png" />